vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

 from inorder - if the current subtree is empty (= return None) or not (= continue to construct the subtree).

 #### What is the reason that we have to construct the right sub-tree first and then the left sub-tree?
-Postorder sequence is left -> right -> node.
-So since here we are building it backward, it should go from node, right, left
+Postorder sequence is left -> right -> listNode.
+So since here we are building it backward, it should go from listNode, right, left

 Complexity Analysis
 Time complexity : O(N)\mathcal{O}(N)O(N).
 Let us compute the solution with the help of master theorem T(N)=aT(bN)+Θ(Nd)T(N) = aT\left(\frac{b}{N}\right) + \Theta(N^d)T(N)=aT(Nb​)+Θ(Nd).
 The equation represents dividing the problem up into aaa subproblems of size Nb\frac{N}{b}bN​ in Θ(Nd)\Theta(N^d)Θ(Nd) time.
 Here one divides the problem in two subproblemes a = 2, the size of each subproblem (to compute left and right subtree) is a half of initial problem b = 2, and all this happens in a constant time d = 0.
 That means that log⁡b(a)>d\log_b(a) > dlogb​(a)>d and hence we are dealing with case 1 that means O(Nlog⁡b(a))=O(N)\mathcal{O}(N^{\log_b(a)}) = \mathcal{O}(N)O(Nlogb​(a))=O(N) time complexity.